How to fix C drive running out of space on Windows Server 2008 (R2)

-Why C drive runs out of space
+Why C drive runs out of space in Server 2008

 It is easy to understand, many types of files write to C drive every day, especially when there are many large files, of course C drive runs out of free space very quickly.
 The files include: